Trading strategies

 Summary

-Volatility options trading can realise a profit, in whichever direction an asset or market fluctuates.
+Trading options around volatility can realise a profit, in whichever direction an asset or market fluctuates.
 By selling options, it’s possible to make a profit even if the underlying market price doesn’t move.
-This is because, as an options seller, you receive a premium upfront, which is your maximum potential profit.
-If the asset's price doesn’t move significantly, the option may expire worthless, allowing you to keep the entire premium.
+This is because, as an options seller, you receive an amount equivalent to the number of contracts for OTC options (or the option price multiplied by the number of units staked with spread bet options), which is your maximum potential profit.
+If the asset's price doesn’t move significantly, the option may expire worthless, allowing you to keep the entire amount.

 Understanding the metrics of realised and implied volatility, and options-focused tools and indicators, is key to trading options in volatile markets.
 These metrics can help predict an asset’s future price movements and volatility.